mihhail-m/labelbox-cli/README.md

   --help  Show this message and exit.

 Commands:
-  ontology  Command for interacting with Ontologies. projects  Command for interacting with Projects in the workspace.
+  batch     Command for interacting with batches in the projects. feature   Command for interacting with Features in the workspace. ontology  Command for interacting with Ontologies. project   Command for interacting with Projects in the workspace.
 ```

 ## Usage